pingcap/tiflow/docs/design/2022-01-20-ticdc-mq-sink-multiple-topics.md

 #### Upgrade compatibility

-When not configured, it works use a single topic, so just add the configuration and create a new changefeed after the upgrade.
+When not configured, it works as a single topic, so just add the configuration and create a new changefeed after the upgrade.

 #### Downgrade compatibility